D2-mods/The-Workshop-Kitpack/README.md

 - Magic Resistance: +10%

 Special (Beast Hunter):
-- Fire Weapon: Target is drained 1 level on a failed save vs. Spell at -2
+- Hunter Tools: Target is drained 1 level on a failed save vs. Spell at -2

 Weight: 1